-Mental Health Resources for Asian and Asian American Students
+Mental Health Resources and Advocacy Groups for Asian and Asian American Students

 No one should have to carry the burden of COVID-19 and violence against Asians and Asian Americans.
 If you're struggling, help may be just a click or call away.

 Since the onset of the COVID-19 pandemic, Stop AAPI Hate has recorded nearly 3,800 incidents of racial violence or harassment against Asians and Asian American Pacific Islanders (AAPIs) in the United States.
 A PEW research study found that 3 in 10 Asian Americans say they have experienced racial slurs or jokes since the pandemic began, and the Center for the Study of Hate and Extremism at California State University, San Bernardino, found a nearly 150% increase in hate crimes targeting people of Asian descent in 2020.